balena-io-examples/azure-iot-provision/README.md

 ### Test locally
 Start the local server by running `run-local-server.sh`.
-Edit `test-provision.sh` to set a valid device UUID for provisioning and balena service name, and then run the file to send the HTTP request.
+Edit `test-provision.sh` to set a valid device UUID for provisioning and balena service name, and then run the file with either a `POST` or `DELETE` parameter to send the HTTP request.

 After a successful POST, you should see the device appear in your IoT Hub registry, and `AZURE_CERT` and `AZURE_PRIVATE_KEY` variables appear in balenaCloud for the device and service.
 After a successful DELETE, the device and those variables disappear.